alejodieguez1/casadvelas-ecomm-dieguez/README.md

 ## E-Commerce Project Created using React Js

-This would be the third project created for the Fullstack Development career at Coderhouse.
+This is the third project created for the Fullstack Development career at Coderhouse.

 ## APP Usage
 ![GIF Link](https://imgur.com/a/5KO69Qh)